meilisearch/integration-guides/guides/cypress.md

 # Cypress: front-end testing

-[Cypress](https://www.cypress.io/) is a fast, easy and reliable testing for anything that runs in a browser.
+[Cypress](https://www.cypress.io/) is a fast, easy and reliable testing tool for anything that runs in a browser.

 ## Motivations

-As browser testing was until now a complex task, we did avoided browser testing in our repositories.
+As browser testing was until now a complex task, we did not add browser testing in our repositories.

 Today, we are creating more and more untested front-end tools, demos and webpages.
 The absences of tests makes it dangerous to accept any PR, reviews asks for a lot of manual front-end testing and thus merging becomes a overall a unreliable time consuming task.